Dude, Where’s My Shambler?

 And so I was hooked.
 Still am.

-I got Doom for the Super Nintendo, but it didn’t feel right.
+I got Doom 64 for the Nintendo 64, but it didn’t feel right.
 (Over 20 years later, I still won’t play FPSs with a controller.)
 It wasn’t until – what?
 1995?
 When my dad finally got a family computer.

 The first game I bought was the (extremely hackable) Quake shareware disc.
 (Anybody remember that?
 It had id’s complete works and could be easily hacked to unlock all of it.
 Not that I ever did. 😉